H. H. Holmes: Early life and education

-Holmes was born as Herman Webster Mudgett on May 16, 1861, in Gilmanton, New Hampshire, the third child of Levi Horton Mudgett and Theodate Page Price, both of whom were descended from the first English settlers in the area.
+H. H. Holmes was born as Herman Webster Mudgett on May 16, 1861, in Gilmanton, New Hampshire, the third child of Levi Horton Mudgett and Theodate Page Price, both of whom were descended from the first English settlers in the area.
 He had two older siblings, Ellen and Arthur, and one younger brother, Henry.
-As an adolescent, Holmes attended Phillips Exeter Academy before graduating high school with honors from Gilmanton Academy when he was 16.
+As an adolescent, Holmes attended Phillips Exeter Academy before graduating high school with honors from Gilmanton Academy at age 16.

-Holmes's parents were both devout Methodists.
+Holmes' parents were both devout Methodists.
 His father was from a farming family, and at times worked as a farmer, trader and house painter.
 He was also reportedly a heavy drinker who cruelly beat his children.
 Holmes also faced bullying by classmates due to his outstanding academic capabilities.
 In one incident, he was forced to stand in front of a human skeleton and put the skeleton's hands on his face in an effort to frighten him.
 Initially terrified, Holmes later discovered the experience to be intriguing and claimed that it helped him overcome his worries.
 Holmes subsequently developed an obsession with death as a result of the encounter, and began dissecting animals.

 In 1879, Holmes enrolled at the University of Vermont for one year.
-In 1882, he transferred to the University of Michigan's Department of Medicine and Surgery.
+In 1882 he transferred to the University of Michigan's Department of Medicine and Surgery.
 Despite his mediocre academic performance, Holmes graduated in June 1884.
 While enrolled, he worked in the anatomy lab under Professor William James Herdman, then the chief anatomy instructor, and the two were said to have been engaged in facilitating body snatching to supply medical cadavers.
 Holmes had apprenticed in New Hampshire under Nahum Wight, a noted advocate of human dissection.
 Years later, when Holmes was suspected of murder and claimed to be nothing but an insurance fraudster, he admitted to using cadavers to defraud life insurance companies several times in college.

+In 1884, shortly after his separation from his first wife, Holmes moved to Mooers, New York.
+A rumor soon spread that he had been seen in the company of a little boy who later disappeared.
+Holmes claimed the boy went back to his home in Massachusetts.
+No investigation took place and Holmes quickly left town.
+He later traveled to Philadelphia and was hired as a keeper at Norristown State Hospital but quit after a few days.
+He then took a position at a drugstore in Philadelphia, but while he was working there a boy died after taking medicine that was purchased at the store.
+Holmes denied any involvement in the child's death and immediately left the city.
+Before moving to Chicago in August 1886, he changed his name to "Henry Howard Holmes" to avoid the possibility of being exposed by victims of his previous scams.